5. Back to Basics: Tactics – Beginner Chess Tactics Book to Learn Forks, Pins & Mating Patterns

 2. Winning Chess Tactics – Improve Chess Tactics with Real Game Examples (Beginner & Intermediate)

-1. Chess 5334 Problems & Combinations – Advanced Chess Tactics Exercises for Beginners and Intermediate Players
+1. Chess: 5334 Problems & Combinations – Advanced Chess Tactics Exercises for Beginners and Intermediate Players

 Best overall choice: If you only pick one book, this is the most effective for improving your tactical vision quickly.